npmnotes/npmnotes/notes/About.md

 # About

-npmnotes is a command line note organizer.
+npmnotes is a free and open-source command line note organizer.

 ![](npmnotes.gif)